amit-maurya-507464/contact-management-system/README.md

 ## Authentication and Authorization

-It has authentication and authorization implemented by spring security.
+It has authentication and authorization implemented by spring security and JWT (JSON Web Token).
-1. Jwt Token based authentication
+1. Jwt Token based authentication on APIs
-2. Role based authorization
+2. Role based authorization on APIs
-3. Privileges based authentication
+3. Privileges based authentication on APIs

 ![auth.png](assets%2Fimages%2Fauth.png)